Having his work hours drastically reduced due to the pandemic led Kareem Jenkins to take a serious look at what he wanted to do with his life.

 Thanks to the FastForward program and additional funding, Jenkins, who graduated in May, didn’t have to pay any money out of pocket for the medical assistant course.

 His favorite aspects of the program were drawing blood, studying medical terminology, and learning CPR.
 He praised Workforce Solutions allied health program lead Janet Mayes.

 “She was really nice, very patient,” Jenkins said.
 “She makes everything super-detailed and was very thorough.”

 Jenkins plans to return to school to become a registered nurse and hopes to be accepted into LFCC’s highly-regarded nursing program.
-He is now taking prerequisite classes at LFCC and working at Lifetime Family Medicine in Gainesville along with fellow CMA graduate Amy Russo.
+He is now taking prerequisite classes at Laurel Ridge and working at Lifetime Family Medicine in Gainesville along with fellow CMA graduate Amy Russo.

 “It’s pretty cool,” Jenkins said of his new job.
 “I really like it.”

 Certified clinical medical assistants’ job duties can include taking patients’ vital signs and history, giving injections, sterilizing medical equipment, drawing blood, removing stitches, assisting doctors with exams and minor surgeries, and changing bandages.